ahsanazim/eye_tracking_research/README.md

 * go to any web page, the extension should automatically do its thing ...
     * eg http://www.wired.com/2012/07/ff_stevejobs/
     * eg https://www.newyorker.com/magazine/2018/10/15/damien-chazelles-moon-shot-in-first-man}

+Server:

+The server is hosted via heroku.
+Here we have a local copy of it (not guaranteed to be up to date).